operating-function/pallas/README.md

 Uh.. okay fine.
 I guess we can talk about this here.

-The thing that replaces JSON+Pythong is PLAN.
+The thing that replaces JSON+Python is PLAN.

 It's really simple.
 In Haskell you would write the type like this: